 Getting to know the Levoit LV-H132 air purifier

-Levoit’s family of air purifiers include the best-selling LV-H132 and 2 newer models: The Vista 200 and the Core 300.
-All feature low-noise operation, low height, and round design with a true HEPA filter.
+Levoit’s family of air purifiers includes the best-selling LV-H132 and 2 newer models: The Vista 200 and the Core 300.
+All feature low-noise operation, low height, and a round design with a true HEPA filter.

 One of the best-selling air purifiers of all time, the LV-H132 offers a long list of features & air quality functions that have made it one of the most popular products you’ll find.

-Levoit’s line of air purifiers have some unique features not found in others:
+Levoit’s line of air purifiers has some unique features not found in others:

 - Compact circular & modern design

 - True HEPA filter with 99.97% efficiency for elements down to 0.3 millionths of a meter (0.3 microns)

 - Prefilter with activated charcoal for odor & volatile organic chemical (VOC) absorption

 - Low-noise operation that’s one of the quietest in any purifier available

 The LV-H132 is now a bit more mature & older when compared to the most recent models recently released by the company.
 However, it’s definitely still a very good choice and a competent air purifier.